 Custom moves are a feature in both Super Smash Bros.
 4 and Super Smash Bros.
 Ultimate, but are most prominent in Smash 4.
-In that game, every character (save for DLC fighters) has access to two custom versions of each of their special moves.
+In that game, every character (save for the DLC fighters) has access to two custom versions of each of their special moves.
 In Ultimate, only the Mii Fighters have custom versions of their special moves — and they do not need to be unlocked.

 If you would like to return to the amiibo Wiki, please follow this link.